 - National Oceanic and Atmospheric Administration (NOAA) retirees and their eligible family members

 - Un-remarried husbands and wives and qualiﬁed unmarried children of deceased retired service members

 - Eligible family members of deceased or retired NOS members

 If you have questions about eligibility, please call (800)-241-4848.

 What happens if my military status changes during the middle of the plan year? top ^

 When you retire and change your status from active duty to retiree, you will have to pay the applicable enrollment fee.
 The fee will be prorated based on the date of your retirement.
 Active duty sponsors who retire mid-plan year can join the USFHP at that time.

 Who can answer questions on eligibility, beneﬁts or providers in the network? top ^

-If you have questions regarding eligibility, beneﬁts or providers in the network, call the Member Services Department at (800)-241-4848.
-Member Services Representative are available to answer your questions Monday through Friday, 8:00am-5:00pm.
+If you have questions regarding eligibility, beneﬁts or providers in the network, call the Member Services Department at (800)241-4848.
+Member Services Representative are available to answer your questions Monday through Friday, 9:00am-5:00pm.

-Bills or written inquires should be mailed to the address below.
+Bills or written inquiries should be mailed to the address below.
 Only Physician / Provider claims and related information should be mailed to the address on the back of the ID Card: